Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 What is the statute of limitations for a UK commercial debt?

 Six years from the cause of action under the Limitation Act 1980, s.5.
 Acknowledgment in writing by the debtor or part-payment restarts the clock.
-A deed or specialty contract has a 12-year limitation period under s.8 of the same Act.

 A UK commercial debt that has passed 60 days overdue is losing value to statute-of-limitations clock and debtor-solvency drift.
 Place a case for a UK file assessment within one business day.